s-nakashita/ensvsa-grl/README.md

 - processing input arguments: `plotargs.py`

 Execute `plot.sh` to produce all figures.
-The model output data for producing the manuscript figures is attached to the release Version 1.1.
+The model output data for producing the manuscript figures is attached to the release Version 1.1, and can also be obtained from [Zenodo](https://doi.org/10.5281/zenodo.14560175).